Skip to content

 Notes:

-1. There are more plants you can grow but I am limiting my list to the plants which I grow in my food forest and I have the best experience.
+1. There are more plants you can grow but I am limiting my list to the plants I grow in my food forest and have the best experience.

-2. If you are looking to buy some heirloom, non-GMO, and open-pollinated healthy seeds or plants, consider visiting my online shop at www.foodforestseeds.au Thank you for supporting my small business 🙂
+2. If you are looking to buy some heirloom, non-GMO, and open-pollinated healthy seeds, cuttings, plants, or gardening gadgets, consider visiting my online shop at www.foodforestseeds.au Thank you for supporting my small business ๐Ÿ™‚

 3. I have included links to the individual seeds and plants I sell.
 Simply click on the name with the link and a new page will open where you can read more info about the plant, and you can buy it if you don’t have it yet (all coloured names include the links, more to come!).
 Enjoy!